-Out of the 100+ reggae bands currently active in NZ, not one of them has moved up the ranks faster than Wellington band TOMORROW PEOPLE.
-From the garage to playing NZ’s Premier Reggae Festival ‘Raggamuffin’ and ‘A’ rotation on radio within a year, the band has gone from strength to strength showing no signs of slowing down.
+Out of the 100+ reggae bands currently active in NZ, not one of them has moved up the ranks faster than Wellington band Tomorrow People.
+From their humble garage to an award winning debut album, the band has gone from strength to strength and showing no signs of slowing down.

 They have built their movement predominantly through their live shows and the online world.
-The result of their hard work is evidenced by having over a million views of their songs and countless YouTube remakes and remixes from around the globe.
-This was all before they even released their album.
+The result of their hard work is evidenced by having over 5 million views of their songs and countless YouTube remakes and remixes from around the globe.

-The award winning #1 album ‘ONE’ showcases all original tracks written, recorded, produced, mixed and even funded by the band itself in true Kiwi D.I.Y fashion.
-It is an album that is sure to satisfy both reggae and general music lovers alike.
+Tomorrow People’s Gold-certified album showcases all original tracks written, recorded, produced, mixed and even funded by the band itself in true Kiwi D.I.Y fashion.
+November 2013 saw them release an experimental EP One.5 where they wanted to explore different avenues of roots music.
+This was received extremely well by old and new fans alike.

 Hennie Tui (bass)